10 of the Best Two-Player Board Games

 If you’re anything like me and my 10-year-old son, Ben, you’ve probably spent the last winter playing the same dusty board games and dog-eared UNO pack approximately 8,736 times.

 A lot of games are meant to be played by three or more players, and even if you can play them with two people, they’re not as much fun as they would be with a larger group.
-So to help liven up those dreary winter days, I set out to find some of the best two-player games for beginner (me) to intermediate (Ben) players.
-While this isn’t a list of “family games” per se, they’re certainly all PG-rated and can be played by older kids, crabby roommates and cooped-up couples alike.
+So to help liven up those dreary winter days, I set out to find some of the best games for two people, ranging from beginner (me) to intermediate (Ben) level.
+While this isn’t a list of “family games” per se, they’re certainly all PG-rated and can be played with your older kids, houseguests and partners alike.
 Game on!

 Santorini’s tagline is “Build like a Mortal, Win Like a God.”
 I have yet to know what that feels like.
 It looks simple enough at first glance: players use their best chess skills to build, block and climb their way to the top of an ancient Greek building.
 But strategizing for a win gets trickier with the addition of god cards, which give players special abilities, like playing bonus building pieces or swapping spots with their opponent.
 You can play with up to four players but it’s just as fun with two.